MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionInstance.md

 ## SYNOPSIS

-**Note:** This cmdlet is currently in public preview.
+**Note:** This cmdlet is currently in private preview.

-This cmdlet supports retrieving the list of connector instances.
+This cmdlet returns the list of existing connections.
+It can also return the configuration details for a given connection instance.

 ## SYNTAX